 Major grammatical errors

-When you shop online or share your personal details, make sure you are using an https or secure server internet connection.
+When you shop online or share your personal details, make sure you are using an https:// or secure server internet connection.

-The company name should now be displayed next to the URL with a padlock symbol to indicate you are logged on to a secure connection.
+When you visit a secure connection online, you should see a padlock symbol next to the URL to indicate you are logged on to a secure connection.